Does Closing a Credit Card Hurt Your Credit Score?

 There are several scenarios when canceling a credit card might be the right financial move, such as when:

 • Your card has a steep annual fee that isn’t worth it.
-One of the most common reasons for when to cancel your credit card is if you have a card with an annual fee and you’re no longer getting enough in benefits to justify paying that cost.
-It doesn’t make sense to pay an annual fee of $100 or more a year if you’re not getting much benefit from having the card — and there are plenty of credit cards that come with no annual fee.
+One of the most common reasons for when to cancel your credit card is if you have a card with an annual fee and you’re no longer getting enough benefits to justify paying that cost.
+It doesn’t make sense to pay an annual fee of $100 or more a year if you’re not getting much benefit from having the card, and there are plenty of credit cards that come with no annual fee.

 • You have multiple credit cards and want to streamline your finances.
 Another scenario is if you have multiple credit cards and want to simplify your finances.
 With how credit cards work, missing a payment can have a big negative impact on your credit score.
-So if you’re in a situation where you have too many credit cards and are having trouble keeping payments straight, it may be a good idea to simplify your life and cancel some of your credit cards.
+So, if you’re in a situation where you have too many credit cards and are having trouble keeping payments straight, it may be a good idea to simplify your life and cancel some of your credit cards.

 • You have a high interest rate on a card.
 Particularly if you need to carry a balance for whatever reason, ditching a card with a high interest rate might be in your best interest.
 That will save you from paying more than necessary in interest charges.

-Recommended: When Are Credit Card Payments Due
+Recommended: When Are Credit Card Payments Due?

 When It Might Make Sense to Keep the Credit Card Account Open